krynmcg/658_kmcguire/pages/about.md

 ## About the Collection

+This website is a collection of art created by Katheryn McGuire from 2021 to 2025.
+Information about the website's code and template is found below.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata